-Android's camera Hardware Abstraction Layer (HAL) connects the higher level camera framework APIs in android.hardware.Camera to your underlying camera driver and hardware.
-Android 5.0 introduced a new, underlying implementation of the camera stack.
+Android's camera Hardware Abstraction Layer (HAL) connects the higher level camera framework APIs in android.hardware.camera2 to your underlying camera driver and hardware.
+Android 8.0 introduced Treble, switching the CameraHal API to a stable interface defined by the HAL Interface Description Language (HIDL).
 If you have previously developed a camera HAL module and driver for older versions of Android, be aware of significant changes in the camera pipeline.

 The aim of the Android Camera API redesign is to substantially increase the ability of applications to control the camera subsystem on Android devices while reorganizing the API to make it more efficient and maintainable.
 The additional control makes it easier to build high-quality camera applications on Android devices that can operate reliably across multiple products while still using device-specific algorithms whenever possible to maximize quality and performance.

 Version 3 of the camera subsystem structures the operation modes into a single unified view, which can be used to implement any of the previous modes and several others, such as burst mode.
 This results in better user control for focus and exposure and more post-processing, such as noise reduction, contrast and sharpening.
 Further, this simplified view makes it easier for application developers to use the camera's various functions.

 The API models the camera subsystem as a pipeline that converts incoming requests for frame captures into frames, on a 1:1 basis.
 The requests encapsulate all configuration information about the capture and processing of a frame.
 This includes resolution and pixel format; manual sensor, lens and flash control; 3A operating modes; RAW->YUV processing control; statistics generation; and so on.